 Students need to learn how to tolerate other points of view while also expressing disagreement.
 If you know that a class discussion could go into dangerous or highly conflictual territory, talk to your students about the difficulties they may encounter when someone disagrees with them and how to talk about difficult things in a courteous way.
 You might want to ask the students how they think it would best work to keep the discourse civil but real.

 Set appropriate boundaries.

 You can be friendly with your students, but your role is one of authority and is different than a friend.
 Sometimes a student might need this to be clarified.
-If you are concerned about how to best deal with boundary issues, consider seeking a consultation with a colleague or with someone in the counseling center.
+If you are concerned about how to best deal with boundary issues, consider seeking a consultation with a colleague or with someone in the Counseling and Career Center.
 Some students who are struggling with a personality disorder have learned very ineffective ways of getting their needs met and which can leave others feeling exhausted and perplexed on how to help.
 The best strategy is to establish firm and professional boundaries and let a professional counselor help with a referral for longer term counseling in the community.

 Learn the warning signs of impending violence.

 Trust your instincts.
 If you suspect someone may be dangerous or become violent, make a report or call 911.
 Common signs of impending violent behavior include: a fixed stare, visibly tense muscles in the face, arms, or hands, red face, difficulty breathing, a loud voice or standing too close.